Welcome to the Linux Weather Forecast

 This page is an attempt to track ongoing developments in the Linux development community that have a good chance of appearing in a mainline kernel and/or major distributions sometime in the near future.
 Your "chief meteorologist" is Jonathan Corbet, Executive Editor at LWN.net.
-If you have suggestions on improving the forecast (and particularly if you have a project or patchset that you think should be tracked), please add your comments to the Discussion page.
-There's a blog that reports on the main changes to the forecast.
-You can view it directly or use a feed reader to subscribe to the blog feed.
-You can also subscribe directly to the changes feed for this page to see feed all forecast edits.
+If you have suggestions on improving the forecast (and particularly if you have a project or patchset that you think should be tracked), please add your comments below.

-Current conditions: the 3.12 kernel was released on November 3.
-Some of the headline features in this release include:
+Current conditions: the 4.6 kernel was released on May 15, 2016.
+There is quite a list of features for this release:

 As with the weather, there are no certainties about what may be merged into the Linux kernel going forward; every change is evaluated on both its merits and its long-term maintenance costs.
 Here are a few things on the horizon that are worth watching, though.

 Kdbus is an implementation of the D-Bus interprocess communication mechanism in the kernel.
 This work has run into trouble in the developent community and is currently being redesigned.
 Chances are that kdbus will eventually find its way into the kernel in some form, though.

 The Btrfs filesystem is taking longer than anybody might have liked to reach production readiness, but things are getting closer.
 Important features, like RAID5/6 support have been merged, and bugs are being squashed.
 We may well see at least one major distribution adopt Btrfs by default in 2014.

 Control groups are the mechanism by which the kernel gathers processes into hierarchical groups; it can then apply policies and resource usage limits to those groups.
 This feature remains under intensive development, and a lot of changes can be expected over the course of the next year.
 See this article for a description of some of the ongoing issues in this area.